CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-rule.md

 - **name**: name of the rule
 - **view**: ID of the selection to which the rule belongs
 - **disabled**: boolean value whether the rule is disabled / not used to match profiles
-- **inversed**: boolean value whether this is an inversed rule, meaning that profiles are included in the rule if they do *not* match the rule
+- **inverted**: boolean value whether this is an inverted rule, meaning that profiles are included in the rule if they do *not* match the rule
 - **conditions**: array of conditions in the rule.

 A rule on its own contains *conditions*.
 For a profile to match a rule, it